hyf152632/happy_coding/src/code_style/thinking_in_ramda/content.md

 ### Imperative vs Declarative

 Without going too deep into this, imperative programming is a style of programming where the programmers tell the computer what to do by telling it how to do it.
-Imperative programming gives rise to a lot of the constructs we use every day: control flow (if-then-else statements and loops), arithmetic operators (+, -, \*, /), comparison operators (===, >, <, etc.), and logical operators (&&, ||, !).
+Imperative programming gives rise to a lot of the constructs we use every day: control flow (if-then-else statements and loops), arithmetic operators (+, -,*, /), comparison operators (===, <, > ,etc.), and logical operators (&&, ||, !).

 Declarative programming is a style of programming where the programmers tell the computer what to do by telling it what they want.
 The computer then has to figure out how to produce the result.